 - 1/4 cup water

-- Add water and cinnamon and mix well.
+- Add 1/4th cup water and ground cinnamon and mix well.

-- Heat on medium low until mixture begins to boil, which takes just a few minutes.
+- Heat sauce pan on medium low until mixture begins to boil, which takes just a few minutes so do not walk away from the pan.

-- Cover apples and reduce heat to simmer.
+- Cover apples with lid and reduce heat to simmer.

 - Stir in brown sugar and mash with a potato masher to make a chunky apple sauce or vitamix blender or food processor if you would like it to be creamier